How to Build Emotional Resilience Instead of Making New Year’s ResolutionsReading Time: 8 minutes

 Can Resolutions Actually Hurt Your Mental Health?

-Statistics show that making a resolution is extremely likely to end in giving up on that resolution.
+Statistics show that making a resolution is extremely likely to end in giving up on it.
 As a result, failure is baked right in.
-For those who struggle with self-esteem or suffer from depression, anxiety, or other mental health issues, giving up and “failing” at a New Year’s resolution can exacerbate negative emotions.
-Feelings of shame, self-hatred, hopelessness, disappointment, and despair can accompany the process of making and then breaking resolutions, no matter how unrealistic those goals are.
+For those who struggle with self-esteem or suffer from depression, anxiety, or other mental health issues, giving up and “failing” at a goal can exacerbate negative emotions.
+Feelings of shame, self-hatred, hopelessness, disappointment, and despair can accompany the process.

 In an essay on The Mighty, Laura Snelling, who has struggled with mental illness since she was a teenager, writes with raw honesty about her attitude toward New Year’s resolutions: “I already hate myself and think I’m a failure and a waste of space because I can’t do anything right.
 The moment I didn’t stick with my resolution for the first time, is like promising disaster.
 My mental stability would plummet down the drain because I just screwed up yet again, and here I am validating that I can’t do anything right and I’m definitely a failure.”

-What Is Resilience, and Why Is Resilience Important?
+What Is Emotional Resilience, and What Builds Resilience?

-Positive psychology researchers have identified a number of traits and behaviors that characterize resilient people, including:
+Positive psychology researchers have identified a number of traits and behaviors that help with building resilience in adults of all ages, including:

 - Having a sense of purpose and meaning